kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Keeping all of our code on our local machine works fine for a while.
 There's two main challenges that you'll probably encounter:

-1. It's tough to wipe your local machine and get it into a blank state to replicate what it's like to set up a new server.
+1. We'll need to replicate what it's like to set up a new server.
+If you're using your local machine, it's tough to get it to act like a fresh machine.
 2. It's possible that your local machine is a different type of box than your server.
 Perhaps you're working on a Mac but deploying to a Linux box, for example.
-Even if you're running on a Linux box, maybe you're deploying to a different OS version.
+Even if you're running on a Linux box, maybe you're deploying to a different version of the operating system or a different operating system all together.

 We'll use [Vagrant](https://www.vagrantup.com/) as our development environment because it allows us to address both of those problems.
 We'll set up a virtual